-The Town of Signal Mountain may, upon written application to the Commissioner of Labor and Workforce Development of the State of Tennessee, request an order granting a temporary variance from any Department of Labor and Workforce Development, Occupational Safety, Chapter 0800-1-2, as authorized by T.C.A., Title 50.
-Prior to requesting such temporary variance, the own of Signal Mountain shall notify or serve notice to employees, their designated representatives, or interested bulletin board as designated by the Town of Signal Mountain shall be deemed sufficient notice to employees.
+Upon written application to the Commissioner of Labor and Workforce Development of the State of Tennessee, the Town we may request an order granting a temporary variance from any approved standards.
+Applications for variances shall be in accordance with Rules of Tennessee Department of Labor and Workforce Development Occupational Safety and Health, VARIANCES FROM OCCUPATIONAL

+SAFETY AND HEALTH STANDARDS, CHAPTER 0800-01-02, as authorized by T.C.A., Title 50.
+Prior to requesting such temporary variance, we will notify or serve notice to our employees, their designated representatives, or interested parties and present them with an opportunity for a hearing.
+The posting of notice on the main bulletin board shall be deemed sufficient notice to employees.